markshuang/cdk-python-project1/links.md

 -- cloud design patterns
 https://github.com/aws-samples/serverless-patterns/
+-- search "serverless patterns" on github, look for repo

 -- when config ALB access log to S3, S3 can only accept SSE-S3 encryption, no kms key.
 -- EFS for ECS is applicable for linux container only, windows container is not support yet.